Sdaas/karate-kafka/README.md

 Work In Progress

-This project provides a library to test Kafka applications using KarateDSL.
-It provides a `KafkaProducer` and a `KafkaConsumer` that can be called from a Karate feature.
+This project provides a library to test Kafka applications using [KarateDSL](https://github.com/karatelabs/karate).
+It provides a `KafkaProducer` and `KafkaConsumer` that can be called from a Karate feature.
 An example :

 ```cucumber
 Feature: Kafka Producer and Consumer Demo